 - Get at least three quotes.
 Contact multiple companies, including JG Wentworth and Catalina Structured Funding, and request written offers.
 Compare the discount rate, the lump sum amount, and whether any fees are deducted.

 - Research each company.
 Check BBB ratings, Google reviews, and how long the company has been in business.
-Ask how many transactions they have completed and whether they fund directly or broker your deal to a third party.
+Ask how many transactions they have completed, and ask whether they pay you from their own capital or need an outside funder to release the money first.

 - Ask questions.
 A reputable buyer welcomes your questions and provides clear, honest answers.
 If a company pressures you or avoids answering, move on.